 SpaceX Falcon 9: The Benchmark

 The Falcon 9 is the workhorse of the modern space age.
-With over 300 successful missions, a reusable first stage that has flown up to 20+ times, and a cadence that now exceeds one launch per week, it has set the standard against which every other launch vehicle is measured.
+With more than 500 successful missions logged by Q1 2026, a reusable first stage that has flown 27+ times on its highest-flown booster, and a cadence regularly hitting three launches per week, it has set the standard against which every other launch vehicle is measured.

 For the space industry, Falcon 9's pricing and reliability have become the gravity well that everything else orbits around.